 The sun was setting down giving an orange hue to the blue skies.
 There was a slight nip in the air.
 I was standing on a large boulder just in the middle of the river while Agni was sitting down at the bank of the river with a beatific smile in his face.
 It was one of those times when I feel completely mesmerized by his smiles (Yes, the place had already charmed me with its entire romantic vibes.)
 However, I choose not to digress here and go on with the task of introducing Bidyang, a quaint hamlet near Kalimpong in West Bengal.

 We always love to visit places that are offbeat and less crowded, places where peace and solitude are easy to get by.
 Our quest brought us to Bidyang Valley this time.
-The village is located on the banks of Relli River, a small river perhaps originated from the heart of Sikkim and concluding its journey at the Teesta River.
+The village is located on the banks of Relli River, a small river originating in North Bengal and concluding its journey at the Teesta River.
 This place is a perfect getaway from the crowd and concrete.
 With a couple of days in hand, Bidyang valley can be a very good weekend destination from Kolkata.